RuinNetwork-LLC/Valyrian-Client/README.md

 # This client is not affiliated with FrozenORB.LLC.
 # The source code of this client is not disclosed.

 # It is developed only for pvp.
 Anti-cheat not included.
-It does not include unnecessary features like Luna Client.
+It does not include unnecessary features like Lunar Client.
 # Client Discord:https://discord.gg/FQe5mBktqX